git719/maz/README.md

    Then use above for its interaction.

 The benefit of using environment variables is of course to be able to override an existing `credentials.yaml` file, and specify different credentials, as well as being able to do this from different shell sessions _on the same host_.
-They als allow the utility to be used in continuous delivery and other types of automation.
+They also allow utilities written with this library to be more used in continuous delivery and other types of automation.

 ## Functions
 List of all available functions.
-- *maz.SetupInterativeLogin*: This functions allows you to set up the`~/.maz/credentials.yaml` file for interactive Azure login.
+- **maz.SetupInterativeLogin**: This functions allows you to set up the`~/.maz/credentials.yaml` file for interactive Azure login.

 TODO: List other functions here ...